 Who do I call to repair broken water pipes on my side of the water meter and/or a broken sanitary sewer pipes?

 Those pipes (running from the water meter and sewer cleanout at the street) are part of your private plumbing system.
-Customers and/or their assigns are responsible those pipes to the water meter or sewer cleanout and any repairs or replacements of those pipes if damaged.
+Customers are responsible those pipes to the water meter or sewer lines connected to SIUC 6 inch sewer connection and any repairs or replacements of those pipes if damaged.